Eligibility Requirements - Crafton Hills College

 7. Be making Satisfactory Academic Progress (SAP).
 The U.S. Department of Education requires students who receive financial assistance to demonstrate academic success and progress toward a qualified academic program.
 Students must maintain a cumulative grade point average (GPA) of at least 2.0 or better, complete at least 67% of units attempted, and may receive aid only for a period of 150% of the minimum required units to complete their academic program.
 Coursework transferred in from prior academic institutions will be included in your Satisfactory Academic Progress calculation.
 Students who are terminated for not meeting SAP have the right to submit an appeal.

-8. Not be in default on a federal educational loan at any college or educational institution or proof of Fresh Start Program.
+8. Not be in default on a federal educational loan at any college or educational institution or proof of Fresh Start Program (prior to federal deadline).

 9. Not owe a refund or repayment on any Title IV grant program (Pell, FSEOG, etc.) at any college or institution.